ory/docs/docs/oathkeeper/sdk/api.md

 {}
 ```

+_CreateRuleReader CreateRuleReader CreateRuleReader CreateRuleReader
-_CreateRuleReader CreateRuleReader CreateRuleReader CreateRuleReader is a Reader
+CreateRuleReader CreateRuleReader CreateRuleReader is a Reader for the
-for the CreateRule structure._
+CreateRule structure._

 #### Properties